Stage 5: Open

 Coastal access rights normally apply to all land that is coastal margin - including any land seaward of the route - unless it falls into a category of excepted land.

 Route alteration near Micklam Farm

-A change to the rights of way network in the vicinity of Micklam farm allows for a slightly different route to be followed by coast path walkers in the short to medium term.
+A change to the rights of way network allows walkers to follow a different route in the short to medium term.

-10 May 2013 - a definitive map modification order had been made confirming the addition of a public bridleway to the definitive map of public rights of way between point A and B near Micklam Farm.
+On 10 May 2013, a definitive map modification order confirmed the addition of a public bridleway between points A and B near Micklam Farm.

-Natural England considered proposing that the ECP should follow the disused mineral railway (that now carries the bridleway) between points A and B , but chose not to do so due the apparent likelihood of a development on land at Micklam farm that seemed likely to affect that part of the route.
+Natural England chose not to align the KCIIIECP along the bridleway.
+Potential development on land at Micklam farm seemed likely to affect this part of the route.

 The proposed development is not yet underway which is delaying establishment works.
 These will not begin until the situation on this section of the KCIIIECP is clearer.

 If development does not happen, Natural England may consider a variation of the approved route.
 This could align the KCIIIECP between points A and B with the public bridleway.

 There would be an opportunity to submit objections or representations on any variation proposal.
 After that process, the proposals would pass to the Secretary of State for approval.